About AMP!

 -

-Applicants will be notified of their status no later than June 2, 2023; priority will be given to teacher-pairs from the same campus.
-Space is very limited and subject to funding availability, therefore, completing the application process does NOT guarantee placement in the program.
+Applicants will be notified of their status no later than May 1, 2026.
+Space is very limited and subject to funding availability; therefore, completing the application process does NOT guarantee placement in the program.

 Previous AMP! participants will be placed on a wait list.
 Once the 5th Grade, 6th Grade, 7th Grade, 8th Grade, and Algebra I/Biology programs reach capacity, all future applicants will be placed on a waitlist.